Benouz6/benouz6/README.md

 From kitchen to code <br>
 🚀 Ready to lift off!🚀<br>
 Learned Ruby on rails, JavaScript, Html and CSS @Le wagon<br>
-🌱 Want to learn more and more
+🌱 I’m currently learning PHP

 <!--
 **Benouz6/benouz6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.